barsoom/devbook/styleguide/README.md

 If everyone checks their box, we have consensus.

+If you veto or need more discussion, say so in a comment.

-If you haven't voted after two weeks, it counts as a non vote.
+If you haven't weighed in after two weeks, it counts as a non vote.
 If no one else is opposed, the pull request may be merged without your vote, though you should be notified in a comment.

 If you missed the vote and want to veto it after the fact, we will revert it.
 But if months have passed we encourage you to instead make a new pull request.